Anes-Marzooki/Git-Good/README.md

 ```
 git add [file-name]
 ```
 The above command will prepare your file to be staged.
 It's like saving the **changes** you've made in your file **NOT** the file itself.
-The command `git add` graps a *snapshot* of the file :camera:.
+The command `git add` grabs a *snapshot* of the file :camera:.
 ```
 git add file-one
 git add file -two